-3.1 Recording multiple trials from multiple channels
+Recording multiple trials from multiple channels

 In this example we suppose that we have recorded from an 8-channel probe, and that we have recorded three trials/episodes.
-We therefore have a total of $8 \times 3 = 24$ signals, each represented by an AnalogSignal object.
+We therefore have a total of 8 x 3 = 24 signals, grouped into three AnalogSignal objects, one per trial.